b3nkang/analysis-unlocker-extension/README.md

 chrome://extensions/
 ```
 This will open you on the site with all of your installed Chrome extensions.
-On the site, go to the top right corner and toggle "developer mode" on.
-Then, in the top left hand side of the banner, under the big "Extensions" text, there should be a "load unpacked" button.
+On the site, go to the top right corner and toggle `developer mode` on.
+Then, in the top left hand side of the banner, under the big "Extensions" text, there should be a `load unpacked` button.
 Press it, and upload the folder with the extension.

-Pin the extension to your Extensions bar if you want - it will automatically adjust your Chess.com UI to include an "unlock analysis" button.
+Pin the extension to your Extensions bar if you want - it will automatically adjust your Chess.com UI to include an `unlock analysis` button.

 ## Where to 'unlock' analysis